cairo-book/cairo-book/src/ch16-05-02-randomness.md

 {{#label dice_game_vrf}}
 <span class="caption">Listing {{#ref dice_game_vrf}}: Simple Dice Game Contract using Pragma VRF.</span>

-The contract above let's the contract owner call the `request_randomness_from_pragma` function to generate a random number stored in the `last_random_number` variable storage.
-The number generated is then reduced to a random number between 1 & 6, and compared to the guess of the caller in the `user_guesses` storage to determine winners of the dice game by the `process_game_winners` function.
+The contract above lets the contract owner call the `request_randomness_from_pragma` function to generate a random number stored in the `last_random_number` variable storage.
+The number generated is then reduced to a random number between 1 & 6, and compared to the guess of the caller stored in the `user_guesses` mapping.

-#### NB: After Contract is Deployed
+#### NB: Fund Your Contract After Deployment to Utilize Pragma VRF

-After deploying your contract, ensure it holds sufficient ETH to use the Pragma VRF system.
-Requesting random values incurs costs associated with both the generation process and the execution of your callback function.
+After deploying your contract that includes Pragma VRF functionalities, ensure it holds sufficient ETH to cover the expenses related to requesting random values.
+Pragma VRF requires payment for both generating the random numbers and executing the callback function defined in your contract.

 For more information, please refer to the [Pragma](https://docs.pragma.build/Resources/Cairo%201/randomness/randomness) docs.